wookiekim/research_questions/terms_expressions.md

 * Figure that can be used to represent the value of something in a calculation
   * Proxy-anchor
   * We use the iteration at which the early-stopping criterion is met as a proxy for how quickly the network learns.

+9. "performance immediately suffers"

+10. "results are more pronounced"